 - To display the on-screen keyboard, tap the keyboard icon in the notification area, at the far right of the taskbar. - Begin typing.

-To access settings for the on-screen keyboard, type control panel in the taskbar search box, select Control Panel, select Devices and Printers, and then select Typing.
+To access settings for the on-screen keyboard, select the Start button, select Settings, select Devices, and then select Typing.